kammitama5/kammitama5.github.io/_posts/2020-03-17-Tuesday-March-17th.md

   this opportunity already (I know that I've been approached at least one time for this), but it's a great opportunity to do so, with great reach and impact.

+## Change is inevitable
+- A person made a post a week ago about the LA area needing persons with lab-type experience.
+There is apparently a shortage in LA.
+My first instinct was that if I lived in LA, I would certainly have helped out.
+I did spend 7 weeks of a summer in the Gambia, and I worked in both a Pharmacy dispensing and writing prescriptions, immunizing children in a nearby village, and checking the blood pressure of many persons old and young.
+If there was ever a need in my area, I would do the same to the best of my ability, also.
+Interestingly, a week ago, I was interviewed by local News agency and I asked the reporter afterwards about lab capability, because I know the constraints of lab workers in terms of time and workforce.
+- It's been interesting to see the world adapt and for people to discover things which were kind of in the works anyways.
+  Sometimes all the clues are there; you just have to take the time to listen.
+I am happy that years ago I adapted my life so that I can pretty much exist mostly remotely, have a career that I can do remotely, etc. I think of some of the earlier parts of my life, and how heavily it would have been impacted by the world's current events, and I feel grateful.
+  I also feel grateful that I can help others who weren't so fortunate.

 ## Anyways, that's about all I have to say for now
 - Stay well, and wash your hands :D